dtonhofer/minizinc_experiments/stats_collection/README.md

 ## Fields in the output `result.txt`

 The file `result.txt` lists the info collected, one MiniZinc run per line.
-The performance values output by MiniZinc due to the `--statistics`  option are marked with _MZ_.

-Refer to [Statistics Output](https://www.minizinc.org/doc-2.5.5/en/fzn-spec.html#statistics-output) in the manual for the MiniZinc performance values.

 - `base`: The basename of parameter/config file.
 - `round`: The index of the "round" (starting from 0) if exactly the same problem is run several times.